0-5788719150923125/ode/README.md

 -   object-oriented, extensible design
 -   tons more

-# notes
+# todo

--   in cross attention, queries are generated from one embedding, and keys/values from another (A "pier" is all you need)
+-   [] in cross attention, queries are generated from one embedding, and keys/values from another (A "pier" is all you need)
+-   [] explore model parallelism, sharding, peer-to-peer capabilities